kboul/deckgl-carto-app/README.md

 REACT_APP_MAPBOX_TOKEN=your_mapbox_token
 ```

-Define that variable like in the example above and you will be able to run the app.
+Define that variable like in the example above and you will be able to run the app without
+getting the mapbox token error on the console.

 ## Run the project